PhilippinesPhilippines

 ReportA message from a pastor

 How quickly time passes!
-October 27, 2014, was the official launch day of our Child Survival Program, marking 10 years of the program.
-We started out with only 15 slots, but later we had 20.
-God be praised!
+October 27, 2014, was the official launch day of the Survival program, marking almost 11 years of the program.
+We started out with only 15 available spaces but later had 20.
+Although the Survival program is slated to conclude in June 2025, we are grateful to the sponsors for extending the initiative.

 As the pastor, my gratitude for this program is immense.
-We shall have the opportunity to reach out to others and win them to Christ as part of our mission.
-Now, let us accomplish the great commission.
-Day by day, we hope to transform God’s plan for the world into a reality.
+We will have the opportunity to reach out to others and win them to Christ by reaching out to them as part of our mission.
+Now let us accomplish the Great Commission and day by day, transform God’s plan for the world into a reality.

-I wanted to thank you for all that you have done.
+I want to thank you for all that you have done.
 We sincerely appreciate your generosity and kindness.
 Stay blessed!

 Sincerely,